yashspatel/canadian-politics-sentiment-analysis/README.md

-# Sentiment Analysis: Analyzing Canadian Political Discourse on Reddit in Real Time
+# Sentiment Analysis: Analyzing Canadian Political Discourse on Reddit in Real Time (ETL)

 ### Overview
 Welcome to the GitHub repository for the Reddit Sentiment Tracker: Canadian Politics Edition project.
 This end-to-end Sentiment Analysis project focuses on Canadian politics, analyzing sentiment from Reddit posts related to the Trudeau and Poilievre governments.